oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/troubleshooting.md

 kubectl expose deployment/nginx --type=NodePort --port 80

-kubectl port-forward svc/nginx 8080:80 &
+kubectl port-forward svc/nginx 9090:80

-curl -Lk localhost:8080
+# check localhost:9090 on browser

-bg # and then+ Ctrl-C
+# try to see if the pods are running on the secondary CIDR block

-# try to see if the pods are running on the secondary CIDR block (ignore daemonset pods)
+# (p.s. ignore daemonset pods or hostNetwork:true pods)
 kubectl get pods -o wide
 ```